Exact thresholds for Ising-Gibbs samplers on general graphs: Introduction

-The Erd\H{o}s-R\'enyi random graph $G(n,p)$, is the graph with $n$ vertices $V$ and random edges $E$ where each potential edge $(u,v) \in V \times V$ is chosen independently with probability $p$.
-We take $p=d/n$ where $d \geq 1$ is fixed.
+The Erd\H{o}s--R\'enyi random graph $G(n,p)$, is the graph with $n$ vertices $V$ and random edges $E$ where each potential edge $(u,v) \in V \times V$ is chosen independently with probability~$p$.
+We take $p=d/n$ where $d \geq1$ is fixed.
 In the case $d < 1$, it is well known that with high probability all components of $G(n,p)$ are of logarithmic size which implies immediately that the dynamics mix in polynomial time for all $\beta$.
 A random $d$-regular graph $\mathcal{G}(n,d)$ is a graph uniformly chosen from all $d$-regular graphs on $n$ labeled vertices.

-Asymptotically the local neighbourhoods of $G(n,d/n)$ and $\mathcal{G}(n,d)$ are trees.
-In the later case it is a tree where every node has exactly $d-1$ offsprings (except for the root which has $d$ off-springs).
-In the former case it is essentially a Galton-Watson branching process with offspring distribution which is essentially Poisson with mean $d-1$.
-Recall that the tree associated with a Galton-Watson branching process with offspring distribution $X$ is a random rooted tree defined as follows: for every vertex in the tree its number of offspring vertices is independent with distribution $X$.
+Asymptotically the local neighborhoods of $G(n,d/n)$ and $\mathcal {G}(n,d)$ are trees.
+In the later case it is a tree where every node has exactly $d-1$ offspring (except for the root which has $d$ off-springs).
+In the former case it is essentially a Galton--Watson branching process with offspring distribution which is essentially Poisson with mean $d-1$.
+Recall that the tree associated with a Galton--Watson branching process with offspring distribution $X$ is a random rooted tree defined as follows: for every vertex in the tree its number of offspring vertices is independent with distribution $X$.

-\subsection{A General Theorem}
+\subsection{A general theorem}

-Theorems \ref{t:main} and \ref{t:ER} are both proved as special cases of the following theorem which may be of independent interest.
-For a graph $G=(V,E)$ and vertex $v \in V$, we write $B(v,R)$ for the ball of radius $R$ around $v$, i.e., the set of all vertices that are of distance at most $R$ from $v$.
+Theorems~\ref{tmain} and~\ref{tER} are both proved as special cases of the following theorem which may be of independent interest.
+For a graph $G=(V,E)$ and vertex $v \in V$, we write\vadjust{\goodbreak} $B(v,R)$ for the ball of radius $R$ around $v$, that is, the set of all vertices that are of distance at most $R$ from $v$.
 We write $S(v,R) = B(v,R) \setminus B(v,R-1)$ for the sphere of radius $R$ around $v$.

-\begin{maintheorem} Let $G$ be a graph on $n\geq 2$ vertices such that there exist constants $R,T,\mathfrak{X}\geq 1$ such that the following three conditions holds for all $v\in V$: \begin{itemize} \item \textbf{Volume:} The volume of the ball $B(v,R)$ satisfies $|B(v,R)|\leq \mathfrak{X}$.
+\begin{maintheorem} Let $G$ be a graph on $n\geq2$ vertices such that there exist constants $R,T,\mathfrak{X}\geq1$ such that the following three conditions holds for all $v\in V$: \begin{itemize} \item\textup{Volume}: The volume of the ball $B(v,R)$ satisfies $|B(v,R)|\leq\mathfrak{X}$.

-\item \textbf{Local Mixing:} For any configuration $\eta$ on $S(v,R)$ the continuous time mixing time of the Gibbs sampler on $B(v,R-1)$ with fixed boundary condition $\eta$ is bounded above by $T$.
+\item\textup{Local mixing}: For any configuration $\eta$ on $S(v,R)$ the continuous time mixing time of the Gibbs sampler on $B(v,R-1)$ with fixed boundary condition $\eta$ is bounded above by $T$.

-\item \textbf{Spatial Mixing:} For each vertex $u\in S(v,R)$ define
+\item\textup{Spatial mixing}: For each vertex $u\in S(v,R)$, define